Serj-Sxhx/Vaults/01 Projects/About & Work  - Serj Hunt.md

 Hello wonderful human!
 Serj here.
 I'm just a future parent who's passionate about creating tools and environments for my child/children's flourishing.
 But before they enter the world I hope the things I create will be useful to other kids, teens, adults and all our 'inner child'.

-I'm a learning experience designer (UX / LXD), associate at [Jearni Sciences CIC](https://www.linkedin.com/company/jearni/) and independent researcher.
-My research is focused on learner agency, self directed learning [[Learning power]] and
+I'm a learning experience designer (UX / LXD), Product Manager at [Gaileo](https://galileoxp.com/), associate at [Wild Learning Sciences CIC](linkedin.com/company/wildlearning) independent researcher.
+My research is focused on learner agency, self directed learning [[Learning power]] and [[Expressive Pedagogy]]

-I facilitate design sprints for progressive public schools in the U.S., Unis in U.K. and have supported SMEs with content creation and Instructional Design for training.
+I facilitate design sprints for progressive public schools in the U.S., Unis in U.K. and have supported SMEs with content creation and instructional design for training teams in a variety of sectors.

-I've been involved in the humane tech movement as part of the founding team and curriculum designer at [Human Systems](https://human-systems.org/) and now apply the [Human Systems Methodology](https://www.notion.so/humsys/Values-Based-Social-Design-6397f7852775434982e363924d7e07e7) to learning networks and ed-tech.
+I've been involved in the humane tech movement as part of the founding team and curriculum designer at [Human Systems](https://human-systems.org/), (Now the ['School for Social Design'](http://sdfs.com/) and now apply the [Human Systems Methodology](https://www.notion.so/humsys/Values-Based-Social-Design-6397f7852775434982e363924d7e07e7) to learning networks and ed-tech.

-I've also lead workshops for ed-tech / future of work founders via [Transcend Network](https://transcend-network.com/) fellowship.
+I occasionally lead workshops for ed-tech / future of work founders via [Transcend Network](https://transcend-network.com/) fellowship.

-I run an online lab and community exploring the intersection of Tools for Thought and Pedagogy at [Paideia X Praxis](https://paideiaxpraxis.com/)
+I turn what I learn into resources in an online lab and community which explores the intersection of 'Tools for Thought' and Pedagogy at [Paideia X Praxis](https://paideiaxpraxis.com/)

 I'm also hacking on A.I tools for self-directed learning using GPT-3 and other Language models.